akoenig/ninit/README.md

 There are so many ways to structure a Node.js application / module.
 Every developer has it own style / flavor.
 That is great!
 This flexibility makes this community so unbelievable unique.

-`ninit`'s aim is to provide a platform on which every developer can publish her personal application / module template in order to share best practices and therefore help to evolve the quality of the Node.js ecosystem.
+`ninit`'s aim is to provide a platform on which every developer can publish her personal application / module template in order to share best practices and therefore help to support the evolution of the Node.js ecosystem.
 Let's get started!

 ## Installation